• Home of AKOUL 47-74

 Regular AK front post is thick and it often covers the whole target for shooters.
 You can’t hit what you don’t see it.
 Also, many guys make very simple mistake: they focus on target and not on front post…or they try to focus on everything: sights and target.
 This is simply impossible, because human eye can’t focus on everything…but now we are digging deeper into the marksmanship and i don’t want to annoy you to death…hahahaha

-7. Mike Tenenbaum says:
+7. Mike Tenenbaum Avatar

 Thanx Rob,